 https://youtu.be/MCKH5xk8X-g?si=YwO0RkOKU7Arj1xT

-The SDGs are defined as a set of 17 goals that serve as a guide for building a more just, resilient, and respectful future for the planet, both for us and for future generations.
+The SDGs are defined as a set of 17 goals that serve as a guide for building a more just, resilient, and environmentally friendly future —both for us and for future generations.

-From poverty eradication and access to education to climate action, the Sustainable Development Goals address the challenges of the modern worldand promote more responsible models, such as those proposed by the circular economy.
+From poverty eradication to access to education and climate action, the Sustainable Development Goals address the challenges of the modern worldand promote more responsible models, such as those proposed by the circular economy.

-The circular economy aims to keep materials and products in use for as long as possible to reduce waste.
+The circular economy aims to keep materials and products in use for as long as possible in order to reduce waste.

 Unlike the traditional linear model, it promotes more efficient and regenerative production systems.

-This approach involves redesigning industrial processesand considering new ways of consuming.
+This approach involves redesigning industrial processesand exploring new ways of consuming.

-- Longer-lasting products: Extending the useful life of a product reduces the need to manufacture new ones, which decreases the extraction of natural resources.
+- Longer-lasting products: By extending a product’s lifespan, the need to manufacture new ones is reduced, which in turn reduces the extraction of natural resources.

-- Eliminate waste from the outset: Products are proposed that use fewer components, are easy to disassemble, and are made from recyclable or biodegradable materials, thereby reducing the amount of waste.
+- Eliminating waste from the start: We propose products that use fewer components, are easy to disassemble, and are made from recyclable or biodegradable materials, thereby reducing the amount of waste.

-- Optimizing production processes: Circularity proposes reincorporating waste into the production system as raw material.
+- Optimizing production processes: Circularity involves reintroducing waste into the production system as raw material.
 This creates more efficient value chains and reduces environmental impact.

-- Ecosystem regeneration: Not only are negative impacts minimized, but positive ones are also sought.
-For example, through practices such as regenerative agriculture, reforestation, and soil recovery.
+- Ecosystem restoration: The goal is not only to minimize negative impacts but also to generate positive ones.
+For example, through practices such as regenerative agriculture, reforestation, and soil restoration.

-Far from being simply an environmental strategy, it is a profound change in the way we understand and value growth and sustainability.
+Far from being merely an environmental strategy, this represents a profound shift in the way we understand and value growth and sustainability.

-Like sustainable development, which strives for a balance between social well-being, environmental protection, and economic prosperity, the circular economy is becoming an essential means of achieving that balance and enabling a truly sustainable future.
+Just as sustainable development seeks to strike a balance between social well-being, environmental stewardship, and economic prosperity, the circular economy has become an essential pathway to achieving that balance and making a truly sustainable future possible.

 Benefits of the circular economy